buildpacks/rfcs/text/0000-rebase-immutable-image-ref.md

 It is not currently possible to target an image using a **digest reference**.

-Supporting Rebase by Image Digest Reference will provide a mechanism to target an image rebase by tag reference or digest reference.
+_The proposed feature will provide a mechanism to target an image rebase by tag reference or digest reference._

 Here is what targeting an image via digest will look like:
 ```
 lifecycle rebase -previous-image my-repo/foo@sha256:1234 -tag my-repo/foo:rebase my-repo/foo
 ```

-- When using a digest reference as the image target, there may be one or more `<tag references>` to apply to exported image.
+- When using a digest reference as the image target, the caller may specify zero or more `<tag references>` to apply to exported image.
 If no `tag` is provided, `latest` will be used.
 - If `-previous-image` is not provided, it is infered from the first argument.
 This is similar behavior to `analyzer`, for instance.

 # Migration